Zahra' Langhi: Career

 Langhi has contributed significantly to the body of research and literature on the Libyan transition.
 In 2017, Langhi participated in the UN Led peace talks/dialogue in the track of political leaders and activists.
 Additionally, in partnership with United States Institute of Peace, she led a research project that mapped Libya's religious sector as a way to understand the current and potential roles of religious actors in peacebuilding and countering violent extremism.
 In 2016, she led a research project on social capital and nation-building in Libya as part of the series ‘A Vision of Sustainable Peace’.
 Zahra' is also the author of several articles about the Libyan transition.

 Langhi is a Member of the IFIT Inclusive Transitions Practice Group.
-The IFIT Inclusive Transitions Practice Group is the world’s first cross-cutting advisory service on the range of strategic choices that can bring about more inclusive dialogues and transitions in fragile and conflict-affected societies.
-Consisting of a combination of select leading experts in areas such as political-economic analysis, political settlements, economic transformation, media, and conflict resolution, the Practice Group provides impartial, creative and realistic advice and facilitation to national social, political and business leaders involved in national dialogues and transitions.
+The IFIT Inclusive Transitions Practice Group is a cross-cutting advisory service on the range of strategic choices that can bring about more inclusive dialogues and transitions in fragile and conflict-affected societies.
+Consisting of a combination of select experts in areas such as political-economic analysis, political settlements, economic transformation, media, and conflict resolution, the Practice Group provides advice and facilitation to social, political and business leaders involved in national dialogues and transitions.

 Langhi has served as an advisory board member of the Arab Human Development (UNDP) Report on Youth, and as an advisor to the Preparatory Committee of the National Dialogue in Libya.

 Langhi is an advisor to the Libyan National Dialogue.
 Along with Lord Alderdice, Langhi co-chaired The Hammamet Conference Series, an international platform for dialogue and progress in relations between the UK and North Africa.